Halo-Michael/ppsspp-builder/README.md

 How to use it:
 --------------

-* cd to the ppsspp-builder folder and from the command line run:
+* Cd to the ppsspp-builder folder and from the command line run:

         git clone https://github.com/hrydgard/ppsspp.git
         cd ppsspp
         git submodule update --init --recursive

-* if you want to build an ipa
+* Before start, if you want to build a better compatibility version*:
+        Change Xcode Command Line Tools to 9.4.1.

-    * if you want to build a better compatibility version*
+* If you want to build an ipa

-        set to use the early xcode command line tools like Xcode 9.4 (Xcode-Preference-Locations-Command Line Tools) then run:
+        run:

             make ipa

-        then change to use the latest xcode command line tools like Xcode 10.1 and run:

-            make ipa

-    * if you want to build quickly

-            make quickipa

-* if you want to build an deb
+* If you want to build an deb
-    * if you want to build a better compatibility version*

-        set to use the early xcode command line tools like Xcode 9.4 (Xcode-Preference-Locations-Command Line Tools) then run:
+        run:

             make deb

-        then change to use the latest xcode command line tools like Xcode 10.1 and run:

-            make deb

-    * if you want to build quickly (or just use Xcode 9,4 to complete all compilation processes)
+* If you want to build both
+        run:

-            make quickdeb
+            make all

 *Notice:
 --------------